georust/rinex/README.md

 Contributions are welcomed, do not hesitate to open new issues and submit Pull Requests.

-We're looking for Ionosphere Maps (IONEX) to put our parser to the test, providing such data would be really appreciated.

 If you want to take part in active developments, checkout our [TODO list](TODO.md)